LionWeb-io/lionweb-typescript/README.md

 - `validation`
   Validators that validate a JSON serialization.

-- `test`
+- `ts-utils`
-  A package containing (unit) tests for the packages above.
+  General TypeScript utilities, e.g. for working with maps and such.

 - `cli`
   A package with an executable to trigger some of the functionality in `utilities` through a commandline interface (CLI), i.e. from the commandline.

-- `artifacts`
-  A package that generates artifacts (serialization chunks, diagrams, JSON Schemas) from some of the models constructed in the `core` and `test` packages.

 - `class-core`
   A package that contains a framework for the implementation of `INode` that's class-based, and can handle deltas.

 - `class-core-generator`
   A package that contains a code generator to generate classes based on the `class-core` package from an M2.

+- `test`
+  A package containing (unit) tests for the packages above.

+- `artifacts`
+  A package that generates artifacts (serialization chunks, diagrams, JSON Schemas) from some of the models constructed in the `core` and `test` packages.

 - `class-core-build`
   A package that builds part of the code in `class-core` — specifically the part related to the delta protocol.